Egg Protein vs. Beta-Alanine: Biological Perfection vs. Acid Control

 • Delays muscle fatigue onset

-• Improves performance in high-intensity exercises
+• Improves performance in high-intensity exercise

 • Beta-Alanine: